 Equity release may appeal if you want to unlock some of the wealth tied up in your property, particularly if you’re struggling financially and don’t have cash savings to dip into.

-When you release equity from your home, you are provided with a lump sum or regular income payments, or you may receive a combination of both.
-Interest on the money released rolls up over the years, and is usually repaid when you die, or move into long-term care and your property is sold.
+When you release equity from your home, you can usually choose whether you want to receive a lump sum or regular income payments, or you may receive a combination of both.
+Interest on the money released rolls up over the years, unless you’ve chosen to make repayments, and is typically repaid when you die, or move into long-term care.

-Equity release is a major financial decision and you should carefully consider whether it’s the right option for you, as there are a number of downsides to think about before taking this route.
+Equity release is a major financial decision and you’ll need to seek professional advice to help you decide whether it’s the right option for you, as there are a number of downsides to think about before taking this route.
 It may be that an alternative way to produce a lump sum or income is more suitable, although this will very much depend on your personal circumstances.

 Here, we look at when equity release may be an option worth considering, and when it may be best avoided, and how you can get more help so you can decide whether it’s the right choice for you.